 Press the 1 button to enable/disable the animations that will be displayed when entering a new mode.
 But nobody really wants that.

 The SWT16 is based on Arduino Uno and a few more electrical parts you´ll get from your local electronics store.
-A complete kit will be released soon, making it even easier to build the device.
+A complete kit is available, making it even easier to build the device.